If building an amazing team is critical to a company’s success, why is the bar so low for recruiting and hiring?

 For us at Help Scout, our data showed us that our design and engineering teams were overwhelmingly white and male.
 We created a strategy to heavily target our sourcing efforts for qualified applicants from underrepresented groups in order to diversify our pipeline and have more balanced applicant pools.
-In 2016, only 5% of our Engineering/Design teams identified as women, and now we’re at 26%.
+In 2016, only 5% of our Engineering/Design teams identified as women; today our engineering team is at 30%, and our product design team is 50% women.
 We still have a lot of work to do, especially across other axes of diversity than gender, but the strategy is getting us there.

 3. Use your tools wisely